 FIRE AND EMERGENCY MEDICAL SERVICES

-Firefighter/EMT Option Healthcare Specialist/Paramedic Option Workforce Development Certificate
+Healthcare Specialist/Paramedic Workforce Development Degree

 Program Description:

-This program offers an entry level education in the principles and practical applications of fire and emergency medical services.
-Successful students can earn required state and national certifications necessary for securing employment with fire departments, industrial firms, governmental agencies, fire protection companies, healthcare agencies, and emergency medical services agencies.
-Individuals seeking entry level employment in municipal fire departments will need certification as a Firefighter/Emergency Medical Technician (FF/EMT).
-Students interested in employment in the healthcare field will benefit from the Healthcare Specialist/Paramedic (HS/Paramedic) option.
+This program offers a broad education in the principles and practical applications of fire and emergency medical services.
+Successful students will earn required state and national certifications necessary for securing employment with fire departments, industrial firms, governmental agencies, fire protection companies, healthcare agencies, and emergency medical services agencies.
+The degree will help prepare graduates for work in many roles in fire and health care agencies as well as other similar occupations.

-Degree Awarded: Certificate of Achievement
+Degree Awarded: Associate in Applied Science

 Procedures for Application:

 Complete all Tulsa Community College application and entry requirements.
-Contact a Fire and Emergency Medical Services representative for an interview and consultation.
+Requires current National Registry of Emergency Medical Technician certification.
+Contact a Fire and Emergency Medical services representative for an interview and consultation.
 For More Information Contact: